chromemilk/Lightning-Macros/README.md

 ---

-Start the macro after you start the game so the anti-recoil is able to sync with the same
+Start the macro after you start the game so the anti-recoil is able to sync with the game

 ---